Housing and Urban Development (HUD) assistance programs.

-It can take time to apply for a voucher, and there can be a waiting list that takes years to work through.
+It can take time to apply for a Section 8 voucher, and there can be a waiting list that takes years for section 8 to work through.
 However there are other programs that can help prevent evictions over the short term.
-The federal government’s Eviction Prevention Program can provide short term grant money, rental assistance or counseling.
+The federal government’s HUD funded Eviction Prevention Program can provide short term grant money, rental assistance or counseling.
 In some cases, the renter has already been evicted and needs a place to stay, and HUD vouchers can help pay for a motel or hotel.
 These tend to be for a crisis, and find vouchers for the homeless.

 Most of the programs are offered at the state or local government level.
 Many community action agencies or public housing authorities (PHA) will also accept applications.
 Find a listing of various state resources, agencies, and community action agencies, all of which may accept applications.
 Find state and county government assistance programs.

 Or, you can contact the public housing agencies (PHAs) that are located in your state and/or county, as these government agencies often run the HUD section 8 program as well as those resources for seniors or the disabled.
 Learn more on how to apply for section 8.

 Each state has a centralized housing authority office that works with the local centers in your county, town, or city.
 They will oversee and distribute Housing and Urban Development (HUD) grants and rental vouchers to the local sites.
 Many of these state offices also offer other services, such as home repairs, landlord/tenant medication, and even home buying programs.
 More on government housing authorities.